sciZer0/7/a/README.md

 ## EASY TO UNDERSTAND

-This article explaining the discoveries was written in such a way as to be understandable to everyone.
+This paper explaining the discoveries was written in such a way as to be understandable to everyone.

 In particular, if you know the multiplication table and can understand these simple mathematical examples: